22 Sep, 2023

 When it comes to farming, it’s hard to beat India.
 Whether it’s the production of crops or flowers, this land of agriculture is performing better than the rest of the world.
 If we talk about India's performance in floriculture, and farming of flowers, India produced over 3 million metric yields in fiscal year 2022.
 The total revenue generated was INR 231.7 Billion in 2022 and this figure is expected to touch the mark of INR 460.6 Billion by 2028.

 The future of floriculture in India is bright and farmers can give it a try.
-Before you plan to start floriculture as your main or additional source of income, you must understand what it is all about and which kinds of floriculture are suitable for you.
+Before you plan to start commercial floriculture as your main or additional source of income, you must understand what it is all about and which types of floriculture are suitable for you.

 Depending upon the farmers’ interest, floriculture can be performed simply as the production of flowers, selling them as potted plants, or taking care of decorative arrangements with flowers.